17.24 % inflation rate shows marginal reduction in hardship – economist - Nigeria Today

 17.24 % inflation rate shows marginal reduction in hardship – economist

-Abuja – An economist, Dr Obadiah Mailafia, has said the latest 17.24 per cent inflation figures indicated a marginal reduction in prices of goods and services.
+An economist, Obadiah Mailafia, has said the latest 17.24 per cent inflation figures indicated a marginal reduction in prices of goods and services.

 Mailafia, a former Deputy Governor of CBN, told the News Agency of Nigeria (NAN) on Thursday in Abuja that the figures indicated that the rate of inflation was gradually coming down.